 4K Monitors and Size

 The biggest question you need to ask yourself is about the size of the monitor.
 As a rule of thumb, “bigger is better” can work, but it’s not always true.
-Much like picking the right TV for your living room, calculate the distance from the monitor to where your eyes are likely to be, and buy accordingly.
+You should calculate the distance from the monitor to where your eyes are likely to be, and buy accordingly.
 For most people, a 24-inch or a 27-inch gaming monitor is ideal.

 It is also difficult to escape the lure of UHD or 4K gaming monitors now.
 If one fits in your budget, get it.
 But 4K resolution isn’t a must-have feature.
 Resolution doesn’t make the graphics better, there are other things that matter in a monitor, like the factors listed above.
 For example, a cheap 4K monitor with HDR will still not give you a satisfying experience if its refresh rate is low and its response time is high.

 There’s a lot of debate about PC gaming at 4K and upscaling.
 The bottom line is that while it enhances the visuals, it’s not a deal-breaker if the monitor doesn’t support 4K.
 And this is especially important for budget gaming monitors.

 1. The Cheapest 24-Inch Gaming Monitor: BenQ Zowie RL2455